Answers about disinfectants, masks, medications.

 Below are the agency's advice on what methods can and cannot kill the virus or prevent the transmission of COVID-19.

 Hand washing: Frequent washing with soap and water is effective in killing the virus.
-Water does not need to be hot or hot.
+It is not necessary for the water to be hot, although warm water improves the efficiency of the soap.
 Dry your hands well with a towel, paper towel or hand dryer.

 Hand sanitizers: As an alternative to soap and water, a disinfectant with at least 60 percent alcohol can be used.
 The most commonly available disinfectants have at least that amount of alcohol.